neil323423/waves/README.md

 sh setup.sh
 ```

----
----

 ## Run Waves on Github Codespaces:

-If you don't already have a Github account create one!

-1. If you already have an account or just created one, scroll up and click the green “Code” button.
+1. Create a GitHub account if you don’t have one.

-2. On the right, select “Codespaces.”
+2. Log in, click the green **"Code"** button, and select **"Codespaces"** on the right.

-Click the ”+” button to create a new Codespace for this project.
+3. Click the **"+"** to create a new Codespace.

-3. After everything loads run the commands bellow:
+4. After everything loads, run these commands:

 ```bash
 npm i